 (Makes 4 Sandwiches)

-1. Preheat the oven to 350 degrees.
-In a small bowl, combine the paprika, onion powder, salt and flour.
-Lightly dust the fish and set aside.
+1. Preheat oven to 350 degrees.
+In a small bowl, combine paprika, onion powder, salt and flour.
+Lightly dust fish and set aside.

-2. Place the buns in the oven to warm for 6 minutes.
-In another small bowl, whisk together all the tarter sauce ingredients.
+2. Place buns in oven to warm for 6 minutes.
+In another small bowl, whisk together all tarter sauce ingredients.

-3. In a saute pan over medium heat, add 1/4 cup of grapeseed oil.
-After 1 minute, add half the fish fillets and cook on the first side for 2 minutes.
-Flip over and cook another 2 minutes, be careful not to overcook.
+3. In a sauté pan over medium heat, add 1/4 cup of grapeseed oil.
+After 1 minute, add half fish fillets and cook on first side for 3 minutes.
+Flip over and turn the heat to medium-low and cook another 4 minutes.
 Place fillets on plate and cover with foil.
 Repeat cooking with remaining fish.

 4. Remove buns from oven and cut in half.
 Place on plates and spoon tarter sauce on each half.
-Place cooked fish on top and sprinkle with fresh spinach and top with other half bun.
-Serve immediately and enjoy!
+Place cooked fish on top and dollop with more sauce.
+Top with fresh spinach and other half bun.
+Serve immediately.
+Enjoy!